 Our base is normally the Hotel Les Grillons*** close to the village of Talloires.
 The family run hotel boasts an outdoor swimming pool.
 You are just a few minutes walk to the lake and the chance to swim in the clear waters of the lake Annecy.
 A great way to relax after a great days walking in the mountains!

-There is a range of walking available either in the Aravis or Bauges mountain ranges that overlook the lake.
-Both mountain ranges are part of the pre-Alpes formed from limestone.
+There is a great range of hiking available to us for the guided walking weekend in the Alps in the surrounding Aravis and Bauges mountain ranges.
+Both mountain ranges are part of the limestone pre-Alpes.
 The Bauges mountains have been recognised as a Geopark by UNESCO.

 The Bauges Mountains

 On the West side of the Lake Annecy rising from the outskirts of Annecy is the whale-back shaped mountain of le Semnoz.
 It’s wooded covered flanks give way to alpine pastures on the broad summit summit ridge.
 You will have superb panaromic views over lac d’Annecy past La Tournette and beyond to the imposing bulk of Mont Blanc.

 In the spring, summer and autumn the alpages of the Semnoz are home to herds of cows, bells tinkling.
 Alpine flowers carpet the hillside.
 The milk from the cows is used to produce one of the famous local cheeses, Reblochon.

 To the East is the mountain range of the Aravis and the resorts of Le Grand Bornand and La Clusaz.